HeorhiiS/HeorhiiS/README.md

 ![alt-text](https://github.com/HeorhiiS/HeorhiiS/blob/master/coding.gif)

-I am a software engineer, researcher and an aspiring enterpreneur, who enjoys challenging tasks, creating new products and building intelligent applications.
-Passionate about      diversity in STEM, automation, emerging technologies as well as their social implications.
-Interested in research about bias in AI, human-computer interaction; using technology to solve issues of climate change.
+I am a scientist, engineer and an aspiring enterpreneur, who enjoys challenging tasks, creating new products and building intelligent applications.
+Passionate about AI, automation, emerging technologies as well as their social implications.
+Interested in all things AI, cool open source tools, and security.
 When I am not working on major projects I contribute to open source and dabble in hardware & robotics.
 Hit me up on LinkedIn or email!

 # Find me around the web :earth_americas::